alexabush/interview-challenge/README.md

 2. Express server, simple REST api with a single 'GET' endpoint  at `/api`.
 Runs on `localhost:3001` by default.

 ### Instrutions
+1. Clone project
+2. Install dependencies using `npm i` in the root directory and `yarn` in the `client` directory
-Use `npm run start-dev` to start both server and client apps.
+3. Run project using `npm run start-dev` to start both server and client apps.
 Alternatively, `npm run start` and `npm run client` can be run in separate terminal windows.

 ### Comments
 I use `generateData.js` to make write dummy JSON data to `weather.json`.
 Writing/changing the JSON manually also works.